 Baking with a water bath is one of those things that sounds super intimidating, but it’s totally not.
-To create a water bath, simply pop the cheesecake in a roasting pan & surround it with boiling water before you pop it in the oven to bake.
-I suggest doing this right on the oven-rack as you place the cheesecake into the oven to help avoid spillage.
+To create a water bath, simply wrap your cheesecake pan with foil, pop it in a roasting pan, & surround it with boiling water before you pop it in the oven to bake.
+I suggest doing this right on the oven rack as you place the cheesecake into the oven to help avoid spillage.

 Be sure to take this timeline into consideration as you’re planning your Thanksgiving menu!
 This pumpkin cheesecake with gingersnap crust is incredibly make-ahead friendly.
 Be sure to check the Recipe Notes, below, for guidance on storage & freezing.

 With your pumpkin cheesecake baked, chilled, & set to perfection, all that’s left is the very best part – serving it!